Crashedmind/MyTechieBits.com/content/posts/CryptoAgility/index.md

 * For the protocol designer, algorithm agility means that one or more algorithm or suite identifiers must be supported, the set of mandatory-to-implement algorithms will change over time, and an IANA registry of algorithm identifiers will be needed.

 This is really just standard good software design practice i.e. loose coupling as part of loose-coupling, high-cohesion.

+## Examples of Cryptographic Algorithm Agility
+The following well known protocol examples dynamically allow the algorithm to change while still allowing interoperability:
+* TLS, IPSEC for communication
+* CMS for data encapsulation

+## Protocol Agility
+The above defintion of Cryptographic Agility is focused on Algorithm Agility.
+However, protocols themselves evolve over time and this changed must be supported also.
+This is typically done by
+* upgrading the protocol implementation (i.e. software version) that supports the later protocol version
+* support the older protocol for an interim transition period
+* deprecate support for the older protocol when ready

 # Guidelines for being Crypto Agile
 1. [Use higher level crypto interfaces](https://github.com/Crashedmind/DevGuide/blob/master/03-Build/0x11-Cryptography.md#avoid-creating-your-own-cryptography) i.e. standard protocols, else schemes that support "cipher suites" - don't call raw crypto primitives